TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportSubareaTool.md

     <figcaption align="center">Figure 11: Adding Export Subarea Tool in GTAModel</figcaption>
 </figure>

-The tutorial above to set up the module
+To set up the subarea tool, use the tutorial in the preceding section